kirin-vn/lexer/README.md

 ####  Continuation verse

-A __*continuation verse*__ is a verse that is intended to continue uninterrupted from the preceding verse.
+A __*continuation verse*__ is a verse that is intended to continue uninterrupted from the preceding (outputted) verse.
 It begins with a `<` character and is followed by a span.

         < This is a continuation verse.

-If the first verse which is output by a block is a continuation verse, then it (and any other remaining verses in the block) are treated as though they were a part of the preceding block.
+Continuation verses are particularly handy when combined with moments and cycle blocks; for example, the following code can be used to cycle through character dialogue:

                 @CHARACTER
-        Here is some dialogue.

-        <  %%  It's okay for the continuation verse to be empty.
-        This is still dialogue even though it appears in the next block.
-        (+and this parenthetical +sets character attributes +not setting ones)

-This is particularly handy when combined with moments and cycle blocks; for example, the following code can be used to cycle through character dialogue:
+        I need to tell you something.

+    .LOOP
                 @CHARACTER
-        I need to tell you something.
         => I REALLY LIKE YOU

+        =>> LOOP

     .I REALLY LIKE YOU

-        :{
+        &{
             < I really
             < really
             < really